grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 dataDispatch.Send(messageInBytes);
 ```

 or there would be no reason for `DataDispatch` to exist.
 Looking further into this protocol, we can note that `DataDispatch` does not require too much from its users -- it doesn't have any kind of return value.
 The only feedback it gives to the code that uses it is rethrowing any exception raised by a channel, so the user code must be prepared to handle the exception.
 Note that `DataDispatch` neither knows nor defines the kinds of exceptions that can be thrown.
-This is a responsibility of a particular channel implementation.
+This is the responsibility of a particular channel implementation.
 The same goes for deciding under which condition should an exception be thrown.

 ### Protocol between `DataDispatch` and `Channel`